Erik Stolhanske: Television

-On television, Stolhanske appeared in HBO’s Curb Your Enthusiasm as “Sven Johnson” in the episode The 5 Wood and in Six Feet Under in the episode In Place of Anger.
+On television, Stolhanske appeared in HBO’s Curb Your Enthusiasm as “Sven Johnson” in the episode "The 5 Wood" and in the Six Feet Under episode "In Place of Anger".
 He also starred in the Comedy Central special Broken Lizard Stands Up.

-Keynote speaking

-In addition to his acting career, Stolhanske travels the country delivering keynote speeches to corporations, colleges, and veterans’ groups.
-He shares his story of overcoming adversity, having been born without a fibula and using a prosthetic leg.

-He volunteers with the Disabled Veterans of America and has been featured in the exercise program P90X, surprising fans with his physical achievements.

 Charitable work

 Stolhanske is an advocate for disabled veterans, collaborating with organizations like the Wounded Warrior Project to mentor and support veterans reintegrating into civilian life.

-Along with his wife, he supports VetPaw, a nonprofit founded by U.S. military veterans to combat illegal poaching and habitat destruction in Africa.